Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Bard (MPMM).md

 aliases: ["Bard"]
 ---
 # Bard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-59, Volo's Guide to Monsters p.
-211*
+59*

 Bards are gifted poets, storytellers, and entertainers who travel far and wide.
 They're commonly found in taverns or in the company of jolly bands of adventurers, rough-and-tumble mercenaries, and wealthy patrons.